Sydnone imine

 Sydnone imine is a mesoionic heterocyclic aromatic chemical compound.
 Sydnone imine is the imine of sydnone where the keto functional group of sydnone (=O) has been replaced with an imine (=NH) group.

+Pharmaceutical drugs

-A sydnone imine substructure can be found in the drugs feprosidnine, mesocarb, molsidomine, ciclosidomine, and linsidomine.
+A variety of pharmaceutical drugs include sydnone imines in their chemical structure including feprosidnine, linsidomine, mesocarb, and molsidomine, among others.

 Chemical structure

+In sydnone imines, both the negative and the positive charges are delocalized within the ring and the imine group.